ChristianLebeda/HomSub/performance-experiments/README.md

 To run these example you need to clone and build the repositories for VF3, the Glasgow Subgraph Solver and homlib.

+Before running the scripts replace the path to VF3 and the glasgow subgraph solver in the *runexperiment* and *runlarge* files in the utility folder.

+The experiments ran on a machine using Ubuntu 18-04 LTS.
+Python3 is required.

-The scripts using the settings used for the report.
+The scripts uses the settings detailed in the report.
+Some of the experiments are not shown in the report.
+These are marked with an asterisk.

 Exeriements:
  - 1-1: 3-clique random graphs n=1000